 - Christian Dior US: Lead accessibility consultant for all US web properties including: dior.com, fresh.com, givenchybeauty.com, Makeupforever.com, guerlain.com.
 WCAG auditor, trainer of 3rd party web development and communications agencies, technical support coach.
 (May 2016 – ongoing)

 - Bayer Pharmaceuticals: Lead accessibility advisor for Canadian web properties, including WCAG auditing, training, coaching.
 Also US product site.
 (2015 – ongoing)

-- Treasury Board Secretariat: Lead advisor to the Government of Canada on WCAG 2.0, integration and rollout of the WCAG 2 component of the Common Look & Feel (CLF 2), including evaluation of WCAG 2.0 automated testing tools, survey of WCAG 2.0 rule set.
+- Treasury Board Secretariat: Lead advisor to the Government of Canada on WCAG 2.0, integration and rollout of the WCAG 2 component of the GOC Web Standard, including evaluation of WCAG 2.0 automated testing tools, survey of WCAG 2.0 rule set.
 (Mar. – Nov.
 2011)

 - Canadian Broadcasting Corporation (CBC): Provided WCAG coaching to Accessibility Director, 40 developers, 20 Graphic Designers, 10 Interaction Designers, senior management and project managers (Feb. – Mar.
 2015)

 - Aimia (Owners of Aeroplan and Telus Loyalty Points): Provided coaching/training to the Director of Accessibility, and 15 QA specialists and designers of Aeroplan.com (Feb. – Mar.
 2015).

 - Canadian Radio and Television Commission (CRTC): Provided WCAG audit of Bell.ca, Telus, Manitoba Telecom Service (MTS), Sasktel, with remediation code recommendations and administered user testing by screen reader users.
 Included mobile accessibility testing on responsive sites using iPhone and Android (Jan.
 2016)